Feefo - Independent reviews

 Day 6: Ferry to Faial, Capelo to Capelinhos walk

 This morning, we take a ferry (approximately 2hr 30min) to Faial, known as the Blue Island because of the myriad hydrangeas that bloom during summer.
 After arriving, we transfer to the island interior and the start of today’s hike, which goes to the volcanic ridge of Península do Cabeço, a site of geological interest with approximately 20 volcanic cones.
 We follow a path overlooking the coastal village of Praia do Norte, before descending to Furna Ruim, a 180ft (55m) deep lava cave.
 Continuing through a landscape of Azorean laurel trees and heather, we pass the impressive Algar do Caldeirão cave then take a stairway towards Cabeço do Canto, from which we will enjoy fantastic views of the Capelinhos Volcano.
-There will be time for an optional visit to the Interpretation Centre (entrance not included) to learn more about the volcanic eruptions of 1957-58, which changed the shape of Faial.
+There may be time for an optional visit to the Interpretation Centre (entrance not included, dependent on our arrival time) to learn more about the volcanic eruptions of 1957-58, which changed the shape of Faial.
 In the afternoon, we transfer to our hotel on Faial, our base for the last two nights of the trip.

 Day 7: Caldeira crater walk